Comparing PEN (PENC) and Northern Technologies International (NTIC)

-PEN (OTCMKTS:PENC) and Northern Technologies International (NASDAQ:NTIC) are both small-cap computer and technology companies, but which is the superior business?
-We will contrast the two companies based on the strength of their valuation, analyst recommendations, earnings, risk, institutional ownership, profitability and dividends.
+PEN (OTCMKTS:PENC) and Northern Technologies International (NASDAQ:NTIC) are both small-cap computer and technology companies, but which is the better stock?
+We will contrast the two companies based on the strength of their valuation, risk, earnings, institutional ownership, profitability, dividends and analyst recommendations.

+Northern Technologies International pays an annual dividend of $0.48 per share and has a dividend yield of 1.5%.
+PEN does not pay a dividend.
+Northern Technologies International pays out 64.0% of its earnings in the form of a dividend.

-This is a summary of current ratings and recommmendations for PEN and Northern Technologies International, as reported by MarketBeat.
+This is a breakdown of recent ratings and target prices for PEN and Northern Technologies International, as provided by MarketBeat.com.

 |Sell Ratings